patrickdavey/vimwiki_markdown/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

-## Known Issues

-In the `vimwiki_markdown` gem, links are written out using Rails' paramaterized method.
-That is, a link like "my awesome link" is turned into "my-awesome-link".
-Vimwikis built-in support for checking whether a file needs to be re-generated or not uses a mixture of timestamp and whether the output file exists.
-Unfortunately, vimwiki _doesn't_ paramaterize their output files, so, quite often there's a mismatch in terms of whether a file exists.
-I had patched previous version of vimwiki, but, I haven't done it with the latest version.
-If you _want_ to look at it, there's [some information in a previous version of this README](https://github.com/patrickdavey/vimwiki_markdown/blob/4cf18a3fb329895e2062a1a56c83074d215e93c4/README.md#fix-for-vimwiki-links), but, you're on your own ;)

 ## License